 Before we start our review, we realize that some gardeners might want to skip to the final results.
 Here are our top options for DIY soil test kits.

-Winner: Pro Lab Testing Soil Savvy Soil Testing Kit
+- The Best Pick: Pro Lab Testing Soil Savvy Soil Testing Kit

 This comprehensive testing kit checks the soil for both macronutrients and micronutrients, giving the gardener the information they need to make accurate soil adjustments.

-Runner Up: Luster Leaf 1847 Rapitest Digital Soil Test Kit
+- The Runner Up: Luster Leaf 1847 Rapitest Digital Soil Test Kit

 This test kit is the ideal blend of technology and chemical reagents, giving you accurate soil readings every time.

-Best Value: Rapitest Premium Soil Test Kit 1663
+- The Budget Pick: Rapitest Premium Soil Test Kit 1663

 - Contains components for 80 tests.
 20 each for Soil pH, N, P and K